UK Summer School

-The summer school will take place from Monday 3 to Friday 14 July 2017.
+The most recent summer school took place from Monday 3 to Friday 14 July 2017.

-The programme focusses on business and management skills and will use a series of interactive workshops to develop your skills in the six areas listed below.
+The programme focussed on business and management skills and used a series of interactive workshops to develop participant's skills in the six areas listed below.

 Please see the sample timetable for the tentative programme schedule.

 Lead a team in a product manufacturing simulation activity and experience the challenges of buying and selling in a changing market.
 You will compete against other teams with the aim to make the most profit from your sales at the end of the activity.

 Focus on the importance of planning within business and ways you can improve this

 Assess your own personal attributes and discover how best you can contribute in a team exercise as well as how you can bring out the best qualities within your team mates.

 Discuss why communication skills are so important as well as looking at some of the common challenges to effective communication and how these skills can be used to develop your own presentations.

 Learn how to prepare, discuss and negotiate within the business world.

 Working in teams, you will need to use all the skills you have learnt during the programme to plan, film, edit and produce a short film.
 On the last day, you will show your film to the whole Summer School group, along with a short presentation.
 The course tutors and International Office staff will then judge the films and the best group film will win the summer school prize!